Exam Code: CCBA Practice exam 2023 by Killexams.com team

 Yes, ECBA certification is worthwhile because there are few industry-accepted certificates that validate foundation-level business analysis knowledge and understanding.
 So, if you're sitting in an interview, just because you're industry certified, you'll have an advantage over your peers.

-Is the CBAP exam difficult?
+Is the CBAP test difficult?

 There are 150 multiple-choice questions on the exam, some of which are extremely difficult, some of which are moderately easy, and the majority of which are challenging.
 CBAP and CCBA tests, which are intensive, typically start with a set of difficult questions.